 I believe that Greece could out-compete imports very easily.
 Unfortunately, wages have been destroyed during the last 5 years due to bailout policies.
 A devaluation of 15-20% (but no more since as I said the ECB would defend the exchange rate) would give a tremendous competitive advantage.
-Wages would then gradually rise again.What are the chances for that to happen?
-For Greece to choose that path?
+Wages would then gradually rise again.

 At 2010 I said there are 3 possible solutions.
 Austerity, ‘the good euro’ and exit.
 I said that the most likely solution would be austerity and this would be a disaster.
 As for the good euro strategy (i.e., that you achieve Keynesian policy within the confines of the euro – the strategy of Syriza), I said that the chances of this occurring were close to zero.
 The strategy of exit is the only logical one.
 The real issue is will it be contested or orderly?
 I don’t know.
 But exit there will be at some point.

+The first thing to happen is for the EU and Greece to understand that they are flogging a dead horse.
+After 5 years of torture, it is time to finish.
+This strategy has come to an end.
+Some sense please.
 So when I say a strategic aim this is what I mean.
 People have to come to terms with it.
-And those who refuse to see, it is because of ideological reasons, because this ideology is poisoning the debate.What is this ideology?It is not neoliberalism, it is Europeanism.
+And those who refuse to see, it is because of ideological reasons, because this ideology is poisoning the debate.

+It is not neoliberalism, it is Europeanism.
 The idea of Europe as this transcendental entity which is good for all of us and we all belong to it.
 This great fiction that has emerged in the dominant countries and has come to penetrate the weaker countries.

 I am socialist, old style, with the old meaning of the word, the idea of the United States of Europe and of European solidarity is a socialist idea and I share it.
 Obviously it has also been a Nazi idea, used by Hitler.
 No one has the monopoly of the idea of a unified Europe.

+I don’t believe in a single European people, there is no European demos, and there shouldn’t be.
 Europe is about plurality, many different languages, cultures.
 Since when was it desirable for all of us to be just European, to be one thing?

 These are illusions and ideologies.
-I don’t see a political convergence, I see the rise of the extreme right, I see extreme tension.
+I don’t see a political convergence, I see the rise of fascism, the rise of the extreme right, I see extreme tension.
 Front National in France is at 30% of the vote, and the way things are going, I would not be surprised if the next president of France were a fascist.

 Money is the embodiment of non-economic relations as well.
 It embodies social relations, it has identity attached to it.
 This often means national identity.
 The Americans are the dollar, the British are the pound, the Germans used to be the Deutsche Mark.
 The euro particularly in the countries of the periphery has come to mean being European.
 You see it also in the Baltic countries.
 So there is an element of identity and an element of international policy.

 I think the core doesn’t know how to get out.
 A bad mistake was made 15 years ago, and the risks of getting out are perceived as very high.
-At the same time, some special interests, the exporting sector, the banking sector, are strongly defending it because it has served their strategy.A shorter version of this interview was published in German in the Berlin daily Der Tagesspiegel.
+At the same time, some special interests, the exporting sector, the banking sector, are strongly defending it because it has served their strategy.